top of page

 How to Apply

-Click on the button below to access the conVERGE 2023 Application pdf and submit a written document, video or audio recording to mercedes@puentetheatre.ca by September 29th, 2023 at 11:59 pm.
+Click on the button below to access the conVERGE 2024 Application and submit a written document, video or audio recording to mercedes@puentetheatre.ca by October 24th, 2024 at 11:59 pm.

 If you have any access needs that we can support, or questions, please contact Mercedes at mercedes@puentetheatre.ca.